openpnp/openpnp/User-Manual.md

 - **Width**: The width of the board as measured in the direction of the X-axis of the board's coordinate system.
 This value is important for OpenPnP to correctly compute placement locations on the bottom side of the board.
 It is also used when graphical representations of the board are displayed.
 - **Length**: The length of the board as measured in the direction of the Y-axis of the board's coordinate system.
 Currently this is only used when graphical representations of the board are displayed.

 When a board is selected in the list, the table at the bottom of the tab shows the board's placements.
 Boards have their own coordinate system in which their placement locations are defined.
 This coordinate system is defined by your CAD software.
 Later, when using the board definition in either a job or panel definition, you will need to know where the origin of this coordinate system is located and how it is oriented with respect to the board.
 To that end, it is advisable when creating the board's design in your CAD software, to place the origin somewhere that is easy to recognize when viewed through the top camera.
-Typically, this will be the lower left corner of a rectangular board.
+Typically, this will be the lower left corner of a rectangular board (when viewed from the top) with the positive X-axis to the right.
 See [[Understanding Board Locations]] for all the details.

 The columns shown in the Placements table are:
 - **Enabled**: Indicates whether or not this placement is active - only enabled placements will be placed.
 You can uncheck this if you don't want to place this placement.
 This is often referred to DNU (Do Not Use) or DNI (Do Not Install).
 Note, this setting can be overridden on an instance-by-instance basis from the Job tab.